 Short topical anthologies by Ajahn Thanissaro

 Free print copies are usually available from Metta Forest Monastery.
 All of his anthologies begin with basic concepts as a foundation for the main topic.
 Suitable for newcomers.
 They are anthologies in the sense that they contain suttas from throughout the canon, and sometimes only excerpts.
 Several of these books have counterparts in the Study Guide section of Access to Insight so you could check them out there before requesting them.
 They are now all available from the dhammatalks.org website in multiple formats.

 - Merit, suttas that explain the three types of merit created through giving, being virtuous and cultivating the mind.

 - Into the Stream, suttas that explain the first stage of enlightenment and the path.

-- A Mediator’s Tools, suttas that explain the ten subjects for meditation.
+- A Meditator’s Tools, suttas that explain the ten subjects for meditation.
 (Previously titled Recollections)

 - Beyond Coping: A Study Guide on Old Age, Illness and Death.